 Pre-Symposium I, 2018

-14.00 – 16.30 Presentation training (by Porkola), where the Doctoral Candidates present a pitch-talk (max 3 minutes) on their presentation and will be provided feedback by the trainer and other participants.
+Presentation training by Porkola.
+The Doctoral Candidates presented a pitch-talk (max 3 minutes) on their presentation and were provided feedback by Porkola and the other participants.

-The Doctoral Candidates presented their work in an academic workshop in the Aboagora Symposium August 23 at 15.00-17.00.
+The Doctoral Candidates presented their work in an academic workshop in the ABOAGORA Symposium on August 23.

 The Aboagora Pre-Symposium was organized by the Graduate School at the University of Turku in cooperation with the Aboagora organizing committee and Åbo Akademi University.